sweattep/modern_quotes/README.md

 >Connect through powerful applications of bold monochromatic colour.
 Colour palettes that deliver real visceral impact generally have a dominant colour that dictates the overall look and feel.

+>The power of mathematical models lies in their capacity to inform, not replace, empirical evidence in science.

 >no matter who it is or how high the player is on the pole, he’s going to get on you from start to finish.
 It starts with the head

 >Instead of just picking the best option, I try to invent new ones.